| Please

 (spiritual master) of the Hare Krishna movement, Srila

 Prabhupada, started the now-famous Sunday feasts in 1966.
+At

-- puris
+- puris - a

-- a light tortillalike whole wheat bread fried in ghee (clarified
+light tortillalike whole wheat bread fried in ghee (clarified

 butter)